|Rewards Rating:||4.3 / 5|

 Unfortunately, the card no longer offers bonus points on as wide a variety of travel purchases: Where the Citi Premier once got you three points per dollar spent on purchases like bus, train and subway fares, as well as parking and tolls, it now only includes air travel and hotels.
 The card’s entertainment bonus category has also been removed.
 However, these purchases make up a relatively small amount of most people’s spending, especially compared to the added bonus category of supermarket purchases.

 The Citi Premier card is currently offering its largest sign-up bonus to date: 80,000 ThankYou points if you spend $4,000 in your first 3 months.
 That’s a 33% boost to the card’s previous bonus of 60,000 points for spending $4,000 in the first 3 months.
-While the Premier’s 80,000-point bonus is not the highest welcome bonus currently available on a travel rewards card (that honor goes to the Chase Sapphire Preferred® Card, which is currently offering a whopping 100,000-point bonus when you spend $4,000 in the first three months, worth $1,250 in travel with Chase), it is still very valuable.
+The Premier’s 80,000-point bonus is one of the highest welcome bonus currently available on a travel rewards card and is higher than some other comparable travel cards like the Chase Sapphire Preferred® Card, which is currently offering a 60,000-point bonus when you spend $4,000 in the first three months, worth $750 in travel with Chase).

 We estimate Citi ThankYou points are worth around 1.19 cents apiece, which would make the current Citi Premier bonus is worth a little over $950 in airfare when booked through Citi’s ThankYou Travel Center.
 Meanwhile, gift card redemptions typically get you 1 cent per point in value, making the bonus worth $800 in gift cards when redeemed at thankyou.com.